apecloud/myduckserver/CONTRIBUTING.md

-# Contributing to MyDuckServer
+# Contributing to MyDuck Server

-Thank you for contributing to MyDuckServer!
+Thank you for contributing to MyDuck Server!
 This guide will help you set up the development environment and run the server.

 ## Prerequisites